 Supported by the Estate of the late Dorothy Ruth Frost.

 Awarded to Dr Anoop Enjeti | Exploring the toxicity profile of two classes of drug, aiming to assess their suitability for treating patients at relapse and as an ongoing therapy.

 HMRI Brain Cancer Project Grant

 Awarded to Dr Moira Graves | Do white blood cells from the bone marrow play a role in regrowth of glioblastoma and can blocking their movement into the brain improve treatment?

 HMRI Cancer Project Grant

-Supported by the Estate of the late Betty Graham in memory of her late husband and HMRI donor Eddie de Marco.
+Supported by the Estate of the late Betty Graham in member of her late husband and HMRI donor Eddie de Marco.